andyk8872/p5-ecommerce/README.md

 ## Bugs
 * There was an issue with migrations were running against local SQL development instead of production elephantSQL.
 A quick solution was to add 'release: python manage.py makemigrations && python manage.py migrate' at the top of the Procfile in order for auto migrate to heroku.
 * There was an initial problem with the 'review' app in that it would not render in the 'product detail' template.
 In order to get the app to work it was taken out of the product app and is now a standalone app.
 This would possibly want to be addressed at some stage.
+* A 500 server error was found to be an error in the wishlist app when a product with no image was added.
+The solution was a python if/else statement to insert an image if none was present.
+* The £ symbol was being sent in the confirmation email instead of the € symbol.
+A simple error but could have had negative results for the site in relationship with customers.
 * [Back to contents](#table-of-contents)
 ***
 ## Credits